Please rate topic.

 A 10-year-old boy sustains an injury to his dominant elbow and presents with the injury shown in Figures A and B. What is the next best step in management?

 Open reduction and internal fixation

 A 12-year-old boy falls 8 feet from a tree limb and lands on his outstretched hand.
 He complains of elbow pain and a displaced radial neck fracture is noted on radiographs.
 Closed reduction is performed under sedation in the ER.
-A post-reduction radiograph is provided in Figure A revealing residual angulation measuring in excess of 45.
-Which of the following actions should be taken?
+A post-reduction radiograph is provided in Figure A. Which of the following actions should be taken?

 Immobilization in a sling until pain subsides

 Immobilization in a long arm cast for 6 weeks to allow for callus formation and subsequent bony remodeling